JohnKendrick/PDielec/BuildDocs/pdgui.md

 The title of the plot can be supplied by entering it into the *Plot title* text box and the frequency units used for the plot can also be changed from *wavenumber* to *THz*.

 The molar absorption, the absorption and the real or imaginary permittivity can be plotted.
 Once a plot has been requested the calculation progress is shown in the progress bar.
-Some settings can be changed with the whole plot being recalculated.
+Some settings can be changed without the whole plot being recalculated.

+## Analysis tab

+The *analysis tab* shows a breakdown of the phonon modes into molecular components.
+The molecular structure of the unit cell is determined by the covalent radii of the atoms.
+These can be speficied individually if needed.
+The *analysis tab* shows the number of molecules that have been found in the analysis.

+~ Figure { #fig-AnalysisTab; caption: "The Analysis Tab"; page-align:inplace }
+![img-AnalysisTab]
+~
+[img-AnalysisTab]: Figures/AnalysisTab.png { width:80%; }

+The bar graph shows a break down of each normal mode in the chosen frequency range into either internal and external contributions or into molecular components.
+The atom sizes and the molecular composition of the unit cell is displayed in the *3D viewer tab*

+## 3D Viewer tab

+The *3d viewer tab* shows the unit cell of the system using the molecular information and atomic sizes from the *analysis tab*.

+The atomic displacement of each phonon can either be shown as arrows or as an animation.
+The views and animations can be recorded in  .png and .mp4 files respectively.
+If a .gif file is specified the animation is recorded but with reduced numbers of colours.

+~ Figure { #fig-ViewerTab; caption: "The 3D Viewer Tab"; page-align:inplace }
+![img-ViewerTab]
+~
+[img-ViewerTab]: Figures/ViewerTab.png { width:80%; }

+As well as being able to change the phonon mode being analysed.
+The colours and many settings in the visualiser can be adjusted from the settings tab.

 # INSTALLATION

 pdgui requires the PyQT5 libraries in addition to the libraries used by PDielec, these will be installed automatically by matplotlib.

-Installation on Microsoft Windows 10 was succesful using Anaconda with Python 3.6
+Installation on Microsoft Windows 10 was successful using Anaconda with Python 3.6

     conda create -n pdielec36 python=3.6
     conda activate pdielec36